Progress

 upright and curved or leaned forward far enough to press the ends of your

-thighs at your knees downward firmly; This causes the muscles beneath
+thighs at your knees downward firmly -

 Then curve or lean your

-downward on the upper side of your opposite leg –between your ankle and heel; Standing your
+possible to your knee downward firmly on the upper side of your opposite leg

 Then align your